danReynolds/SCI207/lec7.md

 2. But a periodic driving force like pushing a swing, can help the thermal jostling make configuration changes happen.
 3. After a change, if the additional energy absorbed, say from sunlight, from the driving force is dissipated as heat back into the environment it is not available to help the system go back, like a ratchet. **So irreversibility is connected to dissipation, entropy increase.**
 4. While configuration changes are mostly random, the most irreversible or durable changes are those that happen when the system at that moment happens to be **better** at absorption and dissipating energy from the driving force.
 5. As time passes, these less erasable changes accumulate, like a ratchet, shifting the system preferentially in the direction better absorption and dissipation.
+The most durable changes were ones that made it better at absorption and dissipation, so we get structures good at that.
+Then we're ratcheted, since now we'll be even better at absorping and dissipating and likely won't go back.
 6. After a long time it looks like the system has self-organized into a state that is **well adapted** to its environment.

 England tested it: